Opt-in reference

 |---|---|---|---|

-The current build flow does not display a dedicated character counter for Opt-In Text, so optimize for clarity and readability rather than length.
+There is no character counter for Opt-In Text, so write for clarity and readability rather than a length target.

 Consent records and connected systems

-When participants accept the terms, OmniLab records the acceptance event with the consent text, the linked terms destination, the acceptance timestamp, and the active Opt-in level.
+When participants accept the terms, OmniLab records the acceptance with the consent text, the linked terms destination, the time it happened, and the Opt-in level that was active.

-In supported email-platform integrations, contact sync can include marketing Opt-in status and consent timestamp as part of the campaign contact data flow.
-See Email & CRM if your campaign depends on downstream contact activation.
+For supported email platforms, contact sync can include marketing Opt-in status and the consent timestamp as part of the contact data flow.
+See Email & CRM if your Campaign sends contact data downstream.

 Legal note